 I did order the warm beignets and sweet cream for dessert.
 These cute little guys were filled with the sweet cream.
 I am not sure why I was not expecting that.
 I think I prefer my beignets without filling.
 These are a perfect dessert to share though.
 Just one piece was enough sweetness for me.

-Of course my husband and I split a carafe of sangria.
+Of course, my husband and I split a carafe of sangria.
 It was delicious, but we were so full it was hard to finish.
-No worries, our server brought us some to go cups and we took the rest of our drinks around the world showcase with us!
+No worries, our server brought us some to-go cups and we took the rest of our drinks around the world showcase with us!

 I recommend this as a great dining experience.
 It has typical kid fare as well as a menu that is different but totally approachable.
 The price point is more expensive but in line with most table service places.
-We have a tables in wonderland membership which gets us 20% off most table service restaurants including alcohol!
+We have a table in wonderland membership which gets us 20% off most table service restaurants including alcohol!

-Let me know what you think below.
+Restaurant Marrakesh: And Epcot Restaurant- Let me know what you think below.
 Have a restaurant suggestion?
 Share with me your favorite Disney dining spot.